Recommended Books and Other Resources

 Grief and Loss:

 The Wild Edge of Sorrow: Rituals of Renewal and the Sacred Work of Grief — by Francis Weller - A beautifully written book exploring, normalizing, and validating the experience of loss.
-This book guides us more deeply and consciously through the heart-breaking and heart-opening process of grieving.
+This book guides us more deeply and consciously through the heartbreaking and heart-opening process of grieving.

 It's OK That You're Not OK: Meeting Grief and Loss in a Culture That Doesn't Understand — by Devine Megan - Written by a therapist who suddenly lost her partner to a tragic accident, this book is a companion for those in the grieving process.
 It normalizes the at times unbearable pain of grief, discusses the way our culture struggles to support those going through deep loss, and can help you find ways to keep going, even if you are forever changed by the loss.

-Narcissistic Abuse
+Narcissistic Abuse:

 It's Not You: Identifying and Healing from Narcissistic People — by Ramani Durvasula - A guide to understanding, navigating, and protecting yourself in relationships (romantic, family, work) with people who exist on the spectrum of narcissistic personality traits.